Johnny Majors: Tennessee

+When Majors' plane landed in Knoxville on December 4, 1976, his celebrity status became evident as he signed autographs for many admirers, then quickly hit the road before a looming signing day deadline.
+He became Tennessee Vols' best salesman, conducting a whirlwind three-day recruiting juggernaut, during which he ate only two meals.
+Typically, he might go to a recruit's high school to meet a prospect and, for the courtesy of giving a few autographs, commandeer the principal's office to make phone calls to confirm his next visit.
+In one small Tennessee town, the local police knew of his visit and gave him a police escort to a recruit's home.
+The players he signed ended a five-year bowl drought for the Vols.
 At Tennessee, Majors achieved success in the 1980s and early 1990s winning three SEC championships in 1985, 1989, and 1990, but falling short of a national title.
 In 1989, the Majors-led Vols followed a 5–6 season with an 11–1 season, the largest turnaround in college football that year.

 The University forced Majors to resign as Tennessee's football coach during the closing weeks of the 1992 football season.
 The Vols racked up a 3–0 record under interim coach Phillip Fulmer, a longtime Majors assistant, who steered the team while Majors was recovering from heart surgery.
 After the Vols went 2–3 following Majors' return, he suddenly was asked to resign during the week leading up to Tennessee's game at Memphis State.
 A Knoxville News Sentinel story reported that while Majors was recuperating from heart surgery, Fulmer allegedly exchanged 26 telephone calls with Tennessee Athletics Board member Bill Johnson, who had played with Majors in the mid-1950s at Tennessee.
 A strong contingent within the Tennessee fan base believes that it was behind-the-scenes maneuvering on the part of Fulmer, Johnson, athletics director Doug Dickey, and university president Joe Johnson that pushed Majors out.
 Other fans believe that Majors created his own problems in the summer of 1992 by, among other things, complaining about his current contract during a preseason publicity tour across the state.
 Many speculate it was likely a combination of all circumstances.
 Majors went 116–82–8 as the Volunteers head coach.
 He recorded the second most wins in school history at the time of his departure.
 As of 2022, he still ranks third for wins.